Jake and Hannah Graf

 'Trans people are made to feel they're not worthy'

-Jake Graf, 42, is an award-winning actor, screenwriter, director and transgender rights activist.
-He is married to Hannah, a trans woman, and they have a baby girl Millie.
+Jake Graf is an award-winning actor, screenwriter, director and transgender rights activist.
+He is married to Hannah, a trans woman, and they have a daughter Millie, aged 19 months.
 Hannah Graf (nee Winterbourne) MBE is an engineer and the highest-ranking transgender officer within the British Army.

 'As a trans woman, my wife Hannah often faces worse abuse than I do.
 She has quite a deep voice so is misgendered daily on the phone, people often accusing her of lying about her identity, even hanging up on her.
 We were once on the tube when an older man loudly whispered to his wife, ‘That’s a transsexual’, staring at Hannah.
 I did ask him to apologise, which he refused, although he promptly left the carriage.